enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/threejs-getting-started.md

   0.1,  //
   1000
 );
 ```

-PerspectiveCamera(fov, aspect, near, far)
+- PerspectiveCamera(fov, aspect, near, far)
   - fov: field of view, value is in degrees(单位 is degrees)
   - aspect: width / height
   - near: objects closer than `near` won't be rendered
   - far: objects further than `far` won't be rendered

-## render
+Create Scene

 ```js
 const geometry = new THREE.BoxGeometry( 1, 1, 1 );